 Kea is also able to store information about host reservations in the database.
 The hosts database configuration uses the same syntax as the lease database.
 In fact, a Kea server opens independent connections for each purpose, be it lease or hosts information.
 This arrangement gives the most flexibility.
 Kea can be used to keep leases and host reservations separately, but can also point to the same database.
-Currently the supported hosts database types are MySQL and PostgreSQL.
-The Cassandra backend does not support host reservations yet.
+Currently the supported hosts database types are MySQL, PostgreSQL and Cassandra.